 If your North Carolina veterans disability claim was denied by the VA, it’s likely because one of the following conditions was not met or validated.

-Disability benefits are contingent upon several factors.
-This includes serving the minimum number of years you agreed to, or at least 2 years active duty.
 North Carolina veterans also need to show that they had an other-than-Dishonorable discharge from the military to be entitled to certain housing, medical, educational, and job-related benefits.

 While you can file a VA disability claim at any time, you need to be currently experiencing the disability or a related Secondary Condition to obtain benefits.
-North Carolina vets should provide medical records detailing a diagnosis for a mental or physical condition.Â
+North Carolina vets should provide medical records detailing a diagnosis for a mental or physical condition.

 When there is a known health risk associated with a particular job or circumstance, the VA makes it easier for vets with the presumptive condition to show a service connection.

 In 2022, the VA included additional presumptive conditions under the PACT Act.
-However, North Carolina veterans are not restricted to this list of injuries and illnesses when claiming a disability.Â
+However, the VA doesn’t restrict North Carolina veterans to this list of injuries and illnesses when they claim a disability.

 Don’t be surprised if the VA denies your claim the first time you file, even if you know that your disability was caused by the conditions of your military service.
-The VA has a finite budget and staff, so claims with inconsistencies or incomplete evidence are often sent back to the veteran to correct in the interest of preserving time and resources.

-Don’t let the time commitment, mountains of paperwork, or fear of another denial become an impediment to your claim.
 Get in touch with VetLaw to help you prepare for your appeal.

 How you choose to appeal the VA’s decision can impact your wait time, as well as the likelihood of a successful resolution.
 VA-accredited veterans disability appeals attorneys can advise you on the most suitable choice based on your personal priorities.